We ask many of our applicants to sit one of these papers:

 STEP Course for Warwick Offer Holders

 The Advanced Maths Centre at Warwick provides a set of targeted online resources to students and a series of live online sessions to help students prepare for STEP.
 Students who have applied to study mathematics at Warwick for whom STEP forms a part of their offer of a university place should complete a form in order to be able to access these online resources or the live online sessions.
 Details of how to access to the form will be sent directly to students with their offer.
-These preparation sessions will start in February 2022.
+These preparation sessions will start around early February.